EMP Effects on Vehicles

 There have been a number of isolated tests of vehicles in EMP simulators over the years.
 The manufacturers of the cars wouldn't even say which cars had been tested, and the cars were usually transported to the EMP simulators in such a way that the make and model was hidden from view.
 So we not only don't know the result, we don't even know which cars were tested.
-One Ford Taurus was tested on video by the Discovery Channel, but that was only one particular vehicle; and questions have been raised about the editing of that segment.
+One Ford Taurus was tested on video by the Discovery Channel, but that was only one particular vehicle; and questions have been raised about the video editing of that segment.
 (Having spent most of my career working for television stations and related industries, I have learned to be skeptical of television reports, no matter what the source.)
 Authoritative reports, however, indicate that some cars do behave like that vehicle.

 The U.S. EMP Commission tested a number of cars and trucks at the L-3 facility in Colorado.
 Although this was the most comprehensive set of tests on vehicles that has been done, those tests were very poorly done because the Commission was financially responsible for the vehicles, but did not have the funding to pay for any of the vehicles they tested.
 The vehicles were borrowed from other government agencies (most vehicles came from the Department of Defense); and the vehicles had to be returned to those lending agencies in good condition.